PROOF OF CLAIM ENGAGEMENT AGREEMENT

 Communications by Email

 The Firm may communicate with you by email and such communication shall be considered written communications.
 Communications by email shall be to the person who executes the agreement at the email address designated by such person.
 You shall inform the Firm immediately upon any change in the person to receive emails or the email address or account.
+If you do not get emails, please advise the Firm.
+The Firm will communicate with you otherwise.

 Miscellaneous